Faculty Senate Bylaws (view as PDF File)

 At meetings of the full faculty, the order of business shall be as follows:

 - The meeting shall be called to order by the president.

 - Previously distributed minutes of the last meeting shall be approved or amended.

 The membership is organized into two categories: administrative ex officio members and elected faculty members.

 Administrative Ex officio Members

-Ex officio members are the Chancellor, Provost, Vice-Provost for Academic Affairs, Vice Chancellor for Finance and Operations, Vice Chancellor for Enrollment Management and Student Success, Dean of the Library, Vice-Chancellor for Student Development, and Vice Chancellor and Director of Athletics.
+Ex officio members are the Chancellor, Provost, Vice-Provost for Academic Affairs, Vice Chancellor for Finance and Operations, Vice Chancellor for Enrollment Management and Student Success, Dean of the Library, Vice-Chancellor for Student Affairs, and Vice Chancellor and Director of Athletics.
 Ex officio members are non-voting members of the Senate.